mehulagg/gitlab/doc/user/application_security/index.md

 ## DAST On-Demand Scans

 If you don’t want scans running in your normal DevOps process you can use on-demand scans instead.
 For more details, see [on-demand scans](dast/index.md#on-demand-scans).
-Currently, this is only available for DAST.
-If you run an on-demand scan against the default branch, it will be reported as a “successful pipeline” and these results are included in the security dashboard and vulnerability report.
+This feature is only available for DAST.
+If you run an on-demand scan against the default branch, it is reported as a "successful pipeline" and these results are included in the security dashboard and vulnerability report.

 ## Security report validation